Real Time Multiplayer

 - Adding respawning functionality for when players fall off the edge.

 Keep in mind this is only a very basic implementation of multiplayer.
 Realistically, when creating larger multiplayer games you'll want to consider using an authoritative server, instead of handling all the game logic on the client.
-You can read a more in depth tutorial about how Socket.io works and how to develop multiplayer in Javascript here.
+You can read a more in depth tutorial about how Socket.io works and how to develop multiplayer in JavaScript here.

 You can find the full server code on Glitch here, where you can also fork it and extend it.